| MyPaipoBoards | Paipo Forums | Interviews | Bibliography | MySurfReports | WaveRiders Info | Rod's Home Port | Google Search |

 ![]() |

-The First Description of Surfing is of Paipo Boarding!
+The Earliest Descriptions of Surfing are of Paipo Boarding!

 "But a diversion the most common is upon the Water, where there is a very great Sea, and surf breaking on the Shore.
 The Men sometimes 20 or 30 go without the Swell of the Surf, & lay themselves flat upon an oval piece of plank about their size and breadth, they keep their legs close on top of it, & their arms are us'd to guide the plank, they wait the time for the greatest Swell that sets on Shore, & altogether push forward with their Arms to keep on its top, it sends them in with a most astonishing Velocity, & the great art is to guide the plank so as always to keep it in a proper direction on the top of the Swell, & as it alters its direction.
 If the Swell drives him close to the rocks before he is overtaken by its break, he is much praised."